 This monkey patch wraps every ActiveRecord

-transaction around with logs.
+transaction with logging.

-After deploying we can grep
+Then we can grep

-the production log for the long-running transactions:
+the log for long-running transactions:

 grep -F '[DBTransaction] finished in more' log/production.log